 Being dyslexic can be problematic in my role if I let it since such a large proportion of my time is based around reading and writing.
 Now that I know my own strengths and challenges it has become easier.
-I know that I there can be times when it is struggle to read work, maintain concentration levels or write coherently, however by ensuring I take breaks, read work out loud and switch tasks I can maintain quality and quantity of work.
+I know that there can be times when it is struggling to read work, maintain concentration levels or write coherently, however by ensuring I take breaks, read work out loud and switch tasks I can maintain quality and quantity of work.

-In all honesty I often view my dyslexia as a benefit since it enhances my creativity and problem solving skills.
+In all honesty, I often view my dyslexia as a benefit since it enhances my creativity and problem-solving skills.

 For instance, to read this sentence my brain will have to work differently just to understand its meaning and so I am used to finding creative solutions around a problem.
-I feel the impact on my day to day varies and overall it rarely interferes as I try to be as proactive as possible with any challenges that my crop up and think of solutions rather than obstacles.
+I feel the impact on my day to day varies and overall it rarely interferes as I try to be as proactive as possible with any challenges that may crop up and think of solutions rather than obstacles.

 How has your employer helped you to do well at your workplace?

 I have not always been open about my dyslexia and when I applied to Enterprise I did not declare it on my application as I thought it would hold me back.
 I could not have been more wrong.
 I have received nothing but support and encouragement.